reddpy/crossmint_sample/samples/wallet_tx_send/README.md

 # Wallet and Transaction Samples

-This folder contains sample documentation for integrating with Crossmint to create wallets and send transactions.
+This folder contains sample documentation for integrating with Crossmint.

 ## Samples